-Education Funding Agency (EFA) funds traineeships through institutions having a contract/grant funding agreement.
-The following information is designed to support institutions in understanding traineeships for the 2016 to 2017 academic year.
+Education and Skills Funding Agency (ESFA) funds 16 to 18 traineeships through institutions having a contract/grant funding agreement.
+The following information is designed to support institutions in understanding traineeships for the 2017 to 2018 academic year.

 Traineeships are a demand led programme which can benefit young people if they are within 6 months of being able to get sustainable employment or an apprenticeship.

 Traineeships were introduced in 2013 and further information about the policy, the content of the programme and details on work experience arrangements are available on GOV.UK.